Gwenbleidd32/k6-operator-loadtesting/README.md

 ```

-We are going to create a configuration file from one of our k6 scripts.
+Now let's create the Configmap from one of our k6 scripts.

 Format the below command for your desired outcome:
 ```bash